andrusone/sift/README.md

 ### Force a rescan of media files

-`sift` caches `ffprobe` results for speed.
-To ignore the cache and re-scan all files:
+`sift` caches `ffprobe` results and classification decisions for speed.

+**Important:** When you modify classification logic (tier rules, resolution thresholds, codec mappings, etc.) in `config.toml`, you **must** use `--rescan` to regenerate the cache with the new rules:

 ```bash
 sift --config config.toml --rescan
 ```

+Without `--rescan`, sift will use the cached classifications from the previous configuration.

 ---